andrewsage/multi-temperature-raspberry-pi/README.md

 This simple project was put together to observe the temperature difference between the floor and desk level in my home office.

-It reads the temperature and humidity sensors every 10 seconds and logs the readings to a file called `temp_log.csv`.
+It reads the temperature and humidity sensors every 10 seconds and logs the readings to a SQLite database.

 # Hardware